1947 Jerusalem riots

+Palestinian rioters stoned and stabbed Jews while burning and looting their shops.
+In retaliation Jews burned down an Arab owned movie theater and garage.

 A consequence of the violence was the decision by the Haganah Jewish paramilitary organization to use force to "stop future attacks on Jews".
 The Irgun had conducted armed attacks aimed against population of nearby Arab villages and a bombing campaign against Arab civilians.
-On December 12, Irgun militants placed a bomb at the Damascus Gate that killed 20 people.